aferrero2707/PhotoFlow/README.md

 You can follow the development of photoflow and learn about its usage in the dedicated blog: http://photoflowblog.blogspot.fr/

-# Windows and OSX installers
+# Windows and macOS installers

-Up-to-date Windows and OSX installers are available from the [releases](https://github.com/aferrero2707/PhotoFlow/releases) web page.
+Up-to-date Windows and macOS installers are available from the [releases](https://github.com/aferrero2707/PhotoFlow/releases) web page.

 # Installing from PPA (Ubuntu Linux and derivate distributions)